Mao Anqing: Later life

 Mao returned to China with his brother in 1947 and joined the Chinese Communist Party (CCP).
-The Communist forces under his father defeated the opposing Kuomintang forces on mainland China in 1949, and proclaimed the People's Republic of China.
+The Communist forces under his father's leadership defeated the opposing Kuomintang forces on mainland China in 1949, and proclaimed the People's Republic of China.
 His brother was killed in 1950 in Korea, and Mao Anqing's mental illness worsened.
 He spent considerable periods in mental hospitals.

 Mao Anqing worked as a researcher at the Academy of Military Sciences and the Publicity Department of the CCP Central Committee, mainly translating books from Russian to Chinese as a Russian linguist.
 He also wrote various books on his father.
 He was never actively involved in politics.

 Personal life

 He married Shao Hua in September 1960.
 She later became a major general in the People's Liberation Army, and a member of the committee of the Chinese People's Political Consultative Conference.
-Together, they had one child, Mao Xinyu, who was born in 1970.
+Together, they had one child, Mao Xinyu, who was born in 1970 at 301 Hospital in Beijing.
 They are the only known remaining male line descendants of Mao Zedong.
-Shao Hua died on 24 June 2008, In People's Liberation Army Hospital in Beijing, in the age of 69.
+Shao Hua died on 24 June 2008, at the age of 69, at the People's Liberation Army Hospital in Beijing.

 When Mao Anqing died in 2007, he was the last of Mao Zedong's known surviving sons.